LaunchCode-Education-Archived/skills-front-end/README.md

 # Skill Track: Front-end

-### Synopsis

-This skill track is a deep-dive into the world of front-end web development!

-Over the course of the track, we will build a class project together.
-Each day for studio, you will add a little bit more onto the project.
-By the end of the track, you will have built, from scratch, the front end of a website that allows users to keep a running "movie watchlist", so they don't forget all the movies they want to watch.
-Click here for a demo of the finished product: [FlickList][flicklist-demo]

-Over the course of building this project, you will solidify your comfort with the concepts that were introduced in the Web unit of CS50.
-Along they way, you will also learn and make heavy use of Git, a "version control system" that every serious developer should use!
+Welcome!
+This skill track is a specialization in front-end web development.
+The term *front-end* (at least in the context of web development) refers to the fact that your code runs in the browser **on the user's computer**, as opposed to the *back-end* code which runs on a server computer somewhere else.

+Specifically, you will write front-end code in a language called Javascript.
+Your Javascript code, because it runs on the user's computer, can be utilized to create a rich, interactive user experience by dynamically modifying and reacting to the HTML and CSS that make up your web page.

+The course will loosely be split into two parts:
+1. **Learn Javascript.** First, we will spend 2-3 weeks going over the fundamentals of Javascript, both its syntax and how to use it to modify your page's HTML and CSS.
+During this time, your prep -work will consist of reading from an e-book and taking a few short online classes.
+During in-person class time, studios will be small and self-contained.
+2. **Build a Class Project.** Once you have learned the basics, we will start spending in-class studio time to build a class project together.
+Just like with the FlickList project from Unit 2, each studio assignment will involve adding a little bit more onto the project.
+In fact, we are going to build *FlickList* again!
+This version will be somewhat different than the Unit 2 version, and of course we will focus on the front-end rather than the back-end.
+Here is a demo of the finished product: [FlickList][flicklist-demo].
+During this time, your prep-work will consist of just a few miscellaneous new concepts, but mostly you will be solidifying and getting more repetition and practice with the core concepts from part 1.

 ### Schedule